Robin Hill Country Park

 Robin Hill Country Park is an 88 acre adventure park located in Downend; outside Newport, Isle of Wight.
 The park is built on the buried farmstead of Combley Roman Villa, which is featured in the 'Romans at Robin Hill' exhibition when at the park.
 Robin Hill is also noted for wildlife, particularly the red squirrels.

 The park has cafés, ice creams and snack kiosks, a gift shop and a car park.

 History

 The park was owned by the Dabell family, who also own Blackgang Chine; another Isle of Wight amusement Park located in Ventnor on the Isle of Wight.
 On 2 October 2023, the Dabell family announced that the park was being put up for sale, citing financial difficulties due to the ongoing cost of living crisis, as well as a hope that the funds from the sale of the park could be reinvested into the further development of Blackgang Chine.

 On 31 July 2024, it was confirmed that the park had been bought by Robin Hill Partnership Limited, headed by local businessman Lee Priddle.
-It was confirmed that the park would pivot to become an adventure park rather than theme park and would add new attractions when it reopens fully in 2025.
+It was confirmed that the park would pivot to become an adventure park rather than theme park and would add new attractions when re-opened fully in 2025.